piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Now that you've done all of that work, you're ready.
 I mean, if it's even still needed.

-At PIE, we needed to start an accelerator.
+At PIE, we absolutely needed to start an accelerator.
 The community needed it.
 W+K needed it.
 Startups needed it.
 Individuals needed it.
 First a bullhorn.
 Then a coworking space.
 Then an accelerator.
 Because we needed it.
 As a community.

-But if you discover it's not needed, that's okay too.
+But if you discover that — after all of your hard work — an accelerator is not needed, that's okay too.
+No one said that having an accelerator was a requirement.

 Again, this isn't the right way to do anything.
 This just happens to be how PIE came into being.
-Please don't take this as a roadmap to try to recreate PIE.
-This is just an allegory.
-To serve as an example of one potential path.

 Whatever you choose to do—start a long journey or jump into the deep end of the pool—just remember that, in the long run, you're not building an accelerator.
 You're building a community.